macabeus/vscode-fluent/README.md

 ### Extension

-You can run the extension using the vscode debugger out-of-the-box.
+You can run the extension using the `Run Extension` task on VSCode.

+### Tests

+You can run the automated tests using the `Test Extension` task on VSCode.